William Brookman

 William Gordon Brookman (8 August 1859 – 5 January 1910) was an Australian mining entrepreneur and politician.
 He made a fortune in the Western Australian gold rush of the 1890s, and later served as Mayor of Perth from 1900 to 1901 and as a member of the Legislative Council of Western Australia from 1900 to 1903.

 Early life

-Brookman was born in Adelaide, South Australia, to Jane (née Wilson) and Benjamin Brookman, his father being a printer.
+Brookman was born in Adelaide, Colony of South Australia, to Jane (née Wilson) and Benjamin Brookman, his father being a printer.
 His parents, originally from Glasgow, Scotland, had moved to Australia seven years before his birth.
 Brookman attended North Adelaide Grammar School, leaving in 1875 after securing a position as a government clerk.
 He considered the civil service monotonous, and in 1880 left to work for his older brother George Brookman, a land agent and general merchant.
 Brookman later bought into Chance & Co., a jam and pickle manufacturer.
 The company went bankrupt in 1890 (with insolvency proceedings dragging on for two years), and Brookman received most of the blame for its collapse.